Directional asymptotic cones of groups equipped with bi-invariant metrics: The group of asymptotic directions

 Recall that a (pseudo) metric space $X$ is called a {\em length space} if for any $x,y \in X$ and any $\epsilon>0$ there exists a path $\gamma \colon I \to X$ from $x$ to $y$ such that $\ell(\gamma)<d(x,y)+\epsilon$, where $\ell(\gamma)$ is the length of $\gamma$.

-\begin{lemma} Let $G$ be a group equipped with a conjugation invariant norm and $H$ a dense subgroup.
+\begin{lemma} Let $G$ be a group equipped with a conjugation-invariant norm and $H$ a dense subgroup.
 Suppose that $H$ is a length space and that $G$ is complete.
 Then $G$ is a length space. \end{lemma}

 \begin{proof} Since the metric on $G$ is invariant it suffices to show that for any $g \in G$ and any $\epsilon >0$ there exists a path $\gamma$ from $1$ to $g$ such that $\ell(\gamma)<\|g\|+\epsilon$.
 Choose a sequence $h_n \in H$ such that $h_n \to g$.
 We may assume that $\|g^{-1}h_n\|<\tfrac{1}{2^{n+2}}$ for all $n \geq 1$, hence $\|h_n^{-1}h_{n+1}\|<\tfrac{1}{2^{n+1}}$.
 For every $n \geq 2$ set $\Delta_n=h_{n-1}^{-1} h_n \in H$.
 Then $\| \Delta_n\| < \tfrac{1}{2^n}$ for all $n \geq 2$.
 Since $H$ is a length space, choose paths $\delta_n \colon I \to H$ from $1$ to $\delta_n$ such that $\ell(\delta_n)<\tfrac{1}{2^{n-1}}$.
 Observe that for any $t \in I$